easylogic/cssma/docs/parser-guide.md

 - Apply the same pattern to other parsers (e.g., backgroundColor, borderColor, etc.).
 - Only the context.theme path changes; the rest of the structure and tests are nearly identical.
 - Use utils (extractArbitraryValue, isColorValue, etc.) for consistency.
+- **Always use string keys for numeric theme values in all test mocks and real themes.**

 ---